Richard-Ott/UnSteadyCalculator/readme.md

 the inversion cannot constrain meaningful results for a single sample, because there are less data than parameters (run isoline codes scripts for single sample).

+The code package also includes function to calculate standard apparent erosion rates, and analytical solutions for transient erosion of a single sample.

 ## erosion scenarios
 Currently 9 erosion scenarios are supported.
 There are two main scenario types: step-changes in erosion and erosion spikes.
 In step change models, the erosion rate